-Kadcyla is an ADC that consists of trastuzumab, which is the active component of Roche's antibody therapeutic, Herceptin (trastuzumab), with our DM1 cell-killing agent attached using our thioether engineered linker.
-Kadcyla is in global development by Roche, under a license from us.
+Kadcyla is a HER2-targeting ADC that comprises trastuzumab, which is the active component of Roche's antibody therapeutic, Herceptin® (trastuzumab), with our DM1 payload agent attached using one of our engineered linkers.
+Roche has global development and commercialization rights for Kadcyla under an ADC technology license from us.